Shrewsbury–Chester line: Wrexham to Chester service improvements

 The line as a single-track near Rhosrobin, Wrexham County Borough, Wales, slightly north of Wrexham General.
 It remains single-track as of February 2022.

 In March 2012, the National Assembly for Wales announced that sections of the line would be part of a £46-million improvement scheme.
 This included redoubling the track between Wrexham and Chester (Rossett Junction and Saltney Junction) and upgrading certain sections of line to allow trains to run at 90 mph.
 Work started on this project in June 2014 and was scheduled for completion in Spring 2015, but it was delayed until April 2017 by Network Rail due to the need for signalling cables to be replaced in addition to the track, signal and level crossing upgrades already installed.
 It is hoped this will create increased traffic between Wrexham and Chester and encourage new regular services to London and other new destinations.

 In May 2019, two daily services between Wrexham General and Liverpool Lime Street via Chester and Runcorn were introduced by Transport for Wales, following the reinstatement of services on the Halton Curve.
+In December 2025 an hourly shuttle service between Wrexham General and Chester was introduced to complement longer distance trains, providing a twice hourly service between Wrexham and Chester.